rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 `Screen` instance.
 To this they can add a `SelectBox` and a `Button` by putting each in a `Box<T>` to become a trait object.
 They can then call the `run` method on the `Screen` instance, which will call `draw` on each of the components.
-Listing 17-9 shows this implementation:
+[Listing 17-9][Listing-17-9] shows this implementation:

 <span class="filename">Filename: src/main.rs</span>